-7. The Organization had one travel expense reimbursement tested that was not reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+7. The Organization had two travel expense reimbursements tested that were not reviewed and approved, in writing, by someone other than the person receiving the reimbursement.

 Management's Response:

 Management of Acadiana Open Channel, Inc. concurs with the exceptions and are working to address the deficiencies identified.